Drug Possession Charges in Baltimore

 If you’ve been accused of a drug possession crime, you could be facing a vast list of consequences.
 However, there are certain mitigating factors that the courts may take into consideration when sentencing a defendant who has been convicted.

 For example, §5-601 states that “in a prosecution for the use or possession of marijuana, the defendant may introduce and the court shall take into consideration as a mitigating factor any evidence of medical necessity.”
 In Maryland possessing marijuana for medical use is an affirmative defense.

 Yes, it is still illegal to possess and use marijuana.
 However, as mentioned, if used for a medical condition, with the proper documentation, you have an affirmative defense.
 If not used for a medical condition, you can still be prosecuted to the fullest extent of the law.
-If you have been found in possession of marijuana, call the Law Offices of Randolph Rice to discuss your options.
+If you have been found in possession of marijuana, call the Rice, Murtha & Psoras to discuss your options.

 Under Md.
 Code Ann. §5-619 drug paraphernalia is determined by looking at a number of factors including the proximity of the object to the controlled dangerous substance, evidence of intent of an owner to deliver it to a person who he should reasonably know intends to use the object in connection with a controlled dangerous substance, any instructions provided with the object, and the manner in which the object is displayed for sale.
 If convicted for possession of drug paraphernalia the penalty is a misdemeanor.

 Our Baltimore Drug Possession Defense Lawyers Can Help